mongodb/mongo/docs/golden_data_test_framework.md

         Shell command to diff a single golden test run output.
         {{expected}} and {{actual}} variables should be used and will be replaced  with expected and actual output folder paths respectively.
-        This property is not used during test execution, it is only used by post processing tools, like golden_test.py
+        This property is not used to decide whether the test passes or fails; it is only used to display differences once we've decided that a test failed.
     examples:
          diff -ruN --unidirectional-new-file --color=always "{{expected}}" "{{actual}}"
+         git diff --no-index "{{expected}}" "{{actual}}"
 ```